braze-inc/braze-docs/_docs/_home/content_management/pages.md

 | `CONTENT`           | The body paragraph for your Heading 2 section.                                                                                                                                                                                              |
 {: .reset-td-br-1 .reset-td-br-2}

-You may add additional metadata and headings as needed, as this template is to get you started.
-For the full list of supported YAML metadata, see [YAML front matter]({{site.baseurl}}/home/yaml_front_matter/metadata/).

-When you're ready to add content to your new page, continue to [Modifying a page](#modifying-a-page).

-## Modifying a page
+{% alert tip %}
+This template is only to get you started&#8212;add [additional metadata]() and headings as needed.
+{% endalert %}

+## Writing content

-Other than the Braze-specific syntax covered in this section, all page content should use [standard Markdown syntax](https://www.markdownguide.org/basic-syntax/). {% multi_lang_include contributing/minis/creating_a_pull_request.md %}
+Other than the Braze-specific syntax shown in this section, all content be written using [standard Markdown syntax](https://www.markdownguide.org/basic-syntax/).

 ### Cross-referencing